 The best Disney princess movies for kids

-Prepare yourselves for one bada$$ chick with a killer aim.
 Merida easily outmatches her suitors in a target challenge for her hand in marriage and she isn’t willing to fall back for the sake of seeming like a more appealing princess.
-She’s young and rebellious like most teen girls are, but in the end, her bravery saves her mom’s life.
-And in the midst of all the adventure, she proves that she can handle herself just fine without the help of a man.
-Also, we’re all for mother-daughter bonding.
+A rebellious daughter who clashes with her mother, Merida eventually comes to her mother’s aid and proves that she can handle herself just fine without the help of a man.